hydroflame521/StateFarmClient/README.md

 Hack Client for Shell Shockers(shellshock.io).
 The most feature rich and powerful client to exist for the game, with custom binding, highly customisable modules, chat mods and more.

-Join the discord server for the latest news:  [https://discord.gg/UTqWuQ7nq8](https://discord.gg/UTqWuQ7nq8)
+Join the discord server for the latest news: https://discord.gg/6kzNpHFRSN

 For older versions of this client, see: https://github.com/Hydroflame521/StateFarmClient

 Info accurate as of release version 3.1.2

-# Note To the GreasyFork moderators
-This is the main GitHub repo.
-My account that I use to communicate with you is https://greasyfork.org/en/users/1239580-why-just-why

 # Table of Contents